department-of-veterans-affairs/vets-website/content/pages/education/tools-programs/careerscope.md

 ### How can I get help if I don't qualify to use CareerScope?

-If you don't qualify to use CareerScope, get help from our other education and training resources:
+You can access our education and training resources:

-- Use the GI Bill Comparison Tool to find out what benefits you’ll get at different schools. <br>
+- Find out what benefits you’ll get at different schools. <br>
 [Use the GI Bill Comparison Tool](/gi-bill-comparison-tool/).

 - Learn about what to consider when choosing a school. <br>